Material that is in the public domain can be used for any purpose, including commercial, for-profit, and re-mixing.

-Pride and Prejudice and Zombies is an example of a work in the Public Domain that was re-purposed and sold for profit.
+Pride and Prejudice and Zombies is an example of a work that re-purposed something in the public domain and sold it for profit.

-The basic rule of thumb is that anything published before 1923 is in the Public Domain.
+The basic rule of thumb is that anything published before 1925 is in the public domain.
 However, as a rule of thumb, it does not perfectly apply to every item.
-(For example, some work-for-hire materials created before 1923 are still not in the Public Domain.
-Also, some works that were written prior to 1923, but not copyrighted until after 1923 (like the song "Happy Birthday") are still not in the Public Domain.)
+(For example, some work-for-hire materials created before 1925 are still not in the public domain.
+Also, some works that were written prior to 1924, but not copyrighted until after 1924 are still not in the public domain.)

 This chart from Cornell provides a breakdown of when different categories of materials become part of the public domain.